Note: This post contains affiliate links. Please see my disclosure policy.

 Model Magic Pizzas

-We used Crayola Model Magic to make fun little pizzas.
+We used Crayola Model Magic Full Disclosure: We earn a commission if you click this link and make a purchase, at no additional cost to you. to make fun little pizzas.
 I got the idea to make Model Magic pizzas from Art Projects for Kids.
 I showed the kids the picture for inspiration and they got to work.
 This was a simple activity that took about 20 minutes for them to create.
 They enjoyed it and their little model pizzas turned out so cute!

 Matisse on Mini-Canvas